GaganBehrh/p5frontendpart/README.md

   * Result: I was able to delete the Recipes with the Delete button and those recipes were no more available

 * US7-Add Comments (Issue#12):As a user I would like to add comments for the overall website so that I can express my opinion about the website
-  * Result: I was able to add comment with the Add Comment button on the Navbar so that I can express my opinion about the overal website
+  * Result: I was able to add comment with the Add Comment button on the Navbar and was able to express my opinion about the overal website

 * US8-Edit Comment (Issue#13):As a user I would like to edit the comments to the app so that I can view my changes on the recipe
   * Result: I was able to edit the Comments with the Edit button and view my changes